bloominstituteoftechnology/Precourse/Lesson4-Intro-to-JS/README.md

 ### var

-var is the ES5  way of declaring a variable, this is a generic variable.
+var is the ES5 way of declaring a variable.
+This is a generic variable keyword.

 ### let